CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/DER.3.2 IS revision for federal authorities.md

 #### DER.3.2.A3 Definition of the basis for the audit and a common rating scheme [IS audit team]

-The audit basis for the IS audit MUST be the UP Bund, the Information Security Review Guide, the BSI Information Security Standards and the IT Baseline Protection Compendium.
+The audit basis for the IS audit MUST be the UP Bund, the Information Security Review Guide, the BSI Information Security Standards, and the IT Baseline Protection Compendium.
 This MUST also be known to all involved.
 For the assessment of the implementation of the measures, the evaluation scheme from * Information Security Revision - A Guide for the IS Revision Based on IT-Grundschutz * MUST be used (see 4. * Further Information *).

 #### DER.3.2.A4 Preparation of a plan for the IS audit

 Federal agencies that do not yet have ISO 27001 certification based on IT-Grundschutz MUST perform a comprehensive IS audit at least every 3 years.
 In addition, further revisions for critical business processes SHOULD be scheduled.
 The person responsible for the IS audit should therefore prepare a multi-year rough planning (meaningfully for at least 3 years) for the audit project based on the information security audit guideline.
-This SHOULD then be specified by an annual detailed plan.
+This SHOULD then be substantiated by an annual detailed planning.

 #### DER.3.2.A5 Selection of a suitable IS audit team